 If you have accessed some of our links you should also check to see if they appear in your “downloaded items” folder and remove them.

-To clear your search history for Internet Explorer and Firefox take the following steps:
+To clear your search history for the various browsers, take the following steps as detailed below:

 Firefox – Hold down [Ctrl], then press the [H] key.